cmungall/homology-paper-DRAFT/homology.md

 animals under every variety of form and function"\cite{Owen1843}.
 With the advent of molecular biology, the concept of homology came to cover the sequences of genes and proteins.
-Fitch introduced subtypes such as paralogy and orthology, and provided rules for calculating membership in these categories based relationships on gene and protein trees\cite{Fitch1970}.
-This formulation forms a crucial bedrock in the field of bioinformatics.
-In contrast, the application of the homology concept in its original usage in the study of anatomy has retained more of a philosophical flavor.
+Fitch introduced subtypes such as paralogy and orthology, and provided precise rules for calculating membership in these categories based relationships on gene and protein trees\cite{Fitch1970}.
+This sequence-specific formulation of homology and the associated ortholog conjecture is crucial to genome biology.
+In contrast, the application of the homology concept in its original usage to the study of anatomy has retained more of a philosophical flavor, lacking a mathematical underpinning that is routinely applied in bioinformatics.

 Here we provide a formulation of anatomical homology that can be applied in modern bioinformatics information systems, used to answer questions about the relationships between genes, anatomical structures and their histories.
-Our formulation is expressed using the Web Ontology Language (OWL), so we first provide prelininary information on this language.
+Our formulation is expressed using the Web Ontology Language (OWL), so we first provide preliminary information on this language.

 Our effort builds on and contrasts with previous efforts, such as the